Skip to content

 In addition to your coursework, you’ll also be required to complete a clinical component of your program.
 This will give you the opportunity to apply the skills you’ve learned in the classroom to real-life patients.

-How Much Does an LPN Program Cost?
+How Much Does an LVN Program Cost?

-LPN Exam Details
+LVN Exam Details

 The NCLEX-PN is a computerized exam that consists of multiple-choice and fill-in-the-blank questions.
-It is designed to test your knowledge of the practical nursing skills and principles that you learned in your LPN program.
+It is designed to test your knowledge of the practical nursing skills and principles that you learned in your LVN program.

 You will have six hours to complete the exam, and you must answer at least 75% of the questions correctly in order to pass.
 If you do not pass the exam, you will have an opportunity to re-take the exam.

-Texas State Requirements for LPNs
+Texas State Requirements for LVNs

 • Be at least 18 years of age